Bayesian tutorial: Correlation

 scale reduction factor on split chains (at convergence, Rhat = 1).

-The previous estimate of the correlation was 0.75 and now it’s 0.76.
+The previous estimate of the correlation was 0.74 and now it’s 0.75.
 Apparently the prior did not influence the final estimate.
 This hopefully alleviates some worries about priors always having a strong impact on the final results and it also shows you don’t always need to carefully construct a prior.
 Of course, in certain cases the prior will have a strong influence, for example when the prior is very strong or when there isn’t much data.
+The prior we used here was broad enough so it didn’t exert a strong influence on the final estimates.

 Multiple correlations

-I’ll instead focus on simply running multiple models, but to make it easier I’ll show how to use the update() function in brms so we at least don’t have to write as much code.
-In the code below I standardize age and run three models in total, correlating height with weight, height with age, and age with weight.
+Running multiple models to test each correlation is a bit of a chore, but it’s made easier with the update() function in brms, which makes it so that you don’t have to write as much code.
+In the code below I standardize age in addition to the two columns we already standardized and run three models in total, correlating height with weight, height with age, and age with weight.
 I’ll use the same generic prior from the last model and repeat the full code for that model, followed by two updates.

 Code